 Property 1 implies that there exist two vertices x and y such that $G' = G \setminus \{x, y\}$ has exactly one cycle.
 If G' has pathwidth at most 2 then G has pathwidth at most 4.
 If G' has pathwidth more than 2 then it must contain at least one of the pathwidth 2 obstructions as a minor.
 In particular, any such obstruction for 2-PATHWIDTH must also be a member of 1-FEEDBACK EDGE SET.
-All of the 20 possible forbidden minors with one cycle, given in [11], have at least three pendant paths of length 2, i.e., three legs of the spider graph $S(K{1,3})$, attached to the single cycle.
+All of the 23 possible forbidden minors with one cycle, given in [24], have at least three pendant paths of length 2, i.e., three legs of the spider graph $S(K{1,3})$, attached to the single cycle $(S(K{1,3}))$ is $K{1,3}$ with each edge subdivided).

 Property 2 is applied as follows.
-By considering incident edges from vertices x and y to G', we know that G must have: (a) three disjoint cycles or (b) one cycle and a disjoint mini-clover (see Figure 5) as proper minors.
-But this means for (a) that G is properly above the 2-FEEDBACK VERTEX SET obstruction $3K_3$ and for (b) Property 1 can not hold for the stem edge (u, v) of the mini-clover.
+By considering incident edges from vertices x and y to G', we know that G must have: (a) three disjoint cycles or (b) one cycle and a disjoint mini-clover (see Fig. 5) as proper minors.
+But this means for (a) that G is properly above the 2-FEEDBACK VERTEX SET obstruction $3K_3$ and for (b) Property 1 cannot hold for the stem edge (u, v) of the mini-clover.

 Thus for any obstruction G there exists two vertices x and y such that $G' = G \setminus \{x, y\}$ has pathwidth at most 2.
-This fact implies that G has pathwidth at most 4.
+This fact implies that G has pathwidth at most 4. \Box

-Besides the single obstruction K_3 for the trivial family 0-FEEDBACK VERTEX SET, the connected obstructions for 1-FEEDBACK VERTEX SET and the connected obstructions for 2-FEEDBACK VERTEX SET are shown in Figures 8-9.
-The two connected obstructions for 1-FEEDBACK VERTEX SET were found in about 3 hours of accumulated CPU time when combining 4 worker processes, a database manager process, and a dispatcher process running concurrently.
+Besides the single obstruction K_3 for the trivial family 0-FEEDBACK VERTEX SET, the connected obstructions for 1-FEEDBACK VERTEX SET and the connected obstructions for 2-FEEDBACK VERTEX SET are shown in Figs. 8 and 9.
+The two connected obstructions for 1-FEEDBACK VERTEX SET were found in about 3 h of accumulated CPU time when combining 4 worker processes, a database manager process, and a dispatcher process running concurrently.
 Our pathwidth 4 search for 2-FEEDBACK VERTEX SET consumed over 40 thousand hours of CPU time running for about three months in duration while averaging 20 workers (initially with a collection of 15-30 SUN Sparcs, and later including a few IBM 6000s and two Cray Y-MPs).